Basher6079/CDDA-Service-Weapon-Redux/README.md

 ## Finding It

---For the sake of balance, it spawns exceedingly rarely in Aftershock's weapon-testing facilities.
+~~For the sake of balance, it spawns exceedingly rarely in Aftershock's weapon-testing facilities.
 When you find it, you have to activate it for it to work.
-After that, you'll be able to change it into its different forms from the "Use Item" menu.--
+After that, you'll be able to change it into its different forms from the "Use Item" menu.

 **Basher Edit:** It's currently guaranteed to spawn at the bottom of lab reactors.
-Alternatively, start as Jesse Faden.
+Alternatively, start as Jesse or Dylan Faden.

 ## Changing It